izzeddin62/alu-shell/init_files_variables_and_expansions/README.md

 The script prints a number with two decimal places, followed by a new line.
 ### 14-decimal_to_hexadecimal
 The script converts a number from base 10 to base 16.
+### 15-rot13
+The script encodes and decodes text using the rot13 encryption.